-The Proposed Selwyn District Plan identifies eight development areas to cater for known and future urban growth (these are existing Map A greenfield priority areas).
-The majority of the Site (appx two thirds) is within the Map A South Rolleston Future Development Area.
-The FDA land meets the circumstances specified in Policy 6.3.12.
-That part outside the FDA unplanned to the extent that it is identified for greenfield development, but is consistent with the Policy intent of the NPS-UD Policy 8 where Councils are expected to be responsive to plan change requests that would contribute to well-functioning urban environments and supply significant additional capacity (the proposed rezoning will contribute an additional appx.
+The Proposed Selwyn District Plan identifies eight development areas to cater for known and future urban growth (these are existing Map A greenfield priority areas) so to that extent the Site is unplanned but is consistent with the Policy intent of the NPS-UD Policy 8 where Councils are expected to be responsive to plan change requests that would contribute to well-functioning urban environments and supply significant additional capacity (the proposed rezoning will contribute an additional appx.
 12% of lots over and above the feasible yield of existing zoned areas at Rolleston).